 Many people have a passing case of indigestion from time to time.
 But when it occurs frequently, it could be indicative of a more serious condition called gastroesophageal reflux disease, or GERD.
-Since this malady affects about 20 percent of Americans, it's important to know the facts.

 What is GERD?